 - Receive a $500 monthly stipend during the academic year

 Individuals are invited to apply to the program after receiving an offer of admission.
-All incoming master’s level students (MDiv, MAM, MATS) are eligible, including part-time and commuter students.
+All incoming master’s level students (MDiv, MAM, MA) are eligible, including part-time and commuter students.
 Ten incoming students are selected as Public Church Fellows every fall, which does not affect financial aid offers made at the time of admission.
 With the exception of internship, the fellowship is guaranteed for all years of study, assuming the fellow remains in good standing and chooses to continue in the program.

 The Public Church Fellows program allows me to synthesize what I am learning in the classroom with my experience serving others in the neighborhood.
 There is no better way to follow Christ’s command to love our neighbors than actually getting out and loving them!